dk/Net-MitDK/README.md

 The problem you might encounter is that the module generates mails as originated from `noreply@mit.dk` and f.ex.
 Gmail won't accept that due to [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework).
-In the authenticator web setup you can change the default email to one that matches your sending domain.
+In the authenticator web setup you can change the default *From* email to one that matches your sending domain.
 If you own that domain, consider adding the SPF TXT record to it, something like `v=spf1 a mx ip4:1.2.3.4 ~all`.

-The `mitdk-authenticate` script may help you here, you can change the default mail *From* address.

 Alternatively see if rewriting the sender as in `examples/procmail.forward.srs` helps.

 Enjoy!

 Thanks to:
 ----------

-Morten Helmstedt
+Morten Helmstedt,
 Anders Peter Fugmann